genius-0963/my-journey-in-development-/README.md

 ---

 ## 🤝 Community Contributions
-I actively contribute to open-source projects and participate in technical events such as **Effervescence at IIIT Allahabad**, where I volunteered in the **Hospitality Department** and had memorable interactions with artists like **Olly Esse**.
+I actively contribute to open-source projects and participate in technical events such as **Effervescence at IIIT Allahabad**, where I volunteered in the **Hospitality Department** and had memorable interactions with fellow developers.

 ---